tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Spell Vampire

 _Recharge 11+:_ This ring siphons magical energy from defeated enemies.
 When you slay a foe, name one of your magic items or recharge powers and justify how you’re recharging that item or power with that particular foe’s essence.
-There has to be a symbolic or narrative connection between the two – you could obviously use a defeated fire elemental to recharge your dragonic breath weapon, but how does the elemental essence charge up your stalwart cloak?
+There has to be a symbolic or narrative connection between the two – you could obviously use a defeated fire elemental to recharge your draconic breath weapon, but how does the elemental essence charge up your stalwart cloak?
 You get the level of the defeated foe as a bonus to the power or item’s recharge roll.

 **Quirk:** Terrible table manners.